highcharts/highcharts/samples/dashboards/demo/crossfilter/readme.md

 # Crossfilter with RangeModifier
-You can apply a RangeModifier on the main connector of the data pool to crossfilter large data sets.
-The axis extremes of the charts define the ranges for one of the columns of the main table.
+You can apply a RangeModifier on the main connector of the data pool to cross-filter large data sets for a better overview in a DataGrid.
+The axis extremes of each chart define the value range for on of the columns.